shopware/docs/products/extensions/b2b-components/customer-specific-features/feature-toggles.md

 ---

 ## Introduction
-A new "Customer Specific Features" section on the Customer detail page allows the shop merchant to turn B2B features on or off for a specific customer.
+A new "Customer-specific features" section on the Customer detail page allows the shop merchant to turn B2B features on or off for a specific customer.
 This section aims to provide each customer with their own set of specific features, granting them access to certain B2B components within the shop.

 ![Feature Toggles](../../../../assets/b2b-feature-toggles.png)

 To achieve this, ACL (Access Control List) and address the following cases where functionality may be hidden:

 1. If the merchant has not activated a feature for a particular customer, it should be hidden.
-2. If the b2b admin has not granted an employee access to a specific feature, it should not be visible.
+2. If the B2B admin has not granted an employee access to a specific feature, it should not be visible.

 Considering these scenarios, we can ensure that the appropriate B2B features are displayed and accessible based on feature toggles and admin-granted permissions.